rashkopetrov/img-optimize/README.md

 Options:

             --jpg                          Optimize the jpg images
-            --jpg-to-webp                  Convert the jpg images in webp --jpg-to-avif                  Convert the jpg images in avif --jpg-optimization-lvl <int>   Overrides the global optimization level
+            --jpg-to-webp                  Convert the jpg images in webp but keeps the original files --jpg-to-avif                  Convert the jpg images in avif but keeps the original files --jpg-optimization-lvl <int>   Overrides the global optimization level

             --png                          Optimize all png images
-            --png-to-webp                  Convert the png images in webp --png-to-avif                  Convert the png images in avif --png-optimization-lvl <int>   Overrides the global optimization level.
+            --png-to-webp                  Convert the png images in webp but keeps the original files --png-to-avif                  Convert the png images in avif but keeps the original files --png-optimization-lvl <int>   Overrides the global optimization level.

-            --tiff                         Optimize all tiff images
-            --tiff-to-webp                 Convert the tiff images in webp --tiff-optimization-lvl <int>  Overrides the global optimization level.

-            --gif                          Optimize all gif images
-            --gif-optimization-lvl <int>   Overrides the global optimization level.

-            --bmp                          Optimize all bmp images
-            --bmp-optimization-lvl <int>   Overrides the global optimization level.

                                            Optimization settings:
   -s,       --strip-markers                Strip metadata when optimizing jpg/png images